Tongue Cancer Symptoms

 Many of these tongue cancer symptoms can be caused by other conditions, so it’s important for a physician to perform diagnostic tests, such as a biopsy or imaging test, to determine if the symptoms are in fact linked to cancer.
 If a tongue cancer diagnosis is made, patients may work with several specialists to coordinate a treatment plan.
 Approaches differ depending on the severity and spread of the cancer; early-stage cancers may only require surgery to remove the tumor and careful monitoring afterward.
 In other cases, a combination of surgery, chemotherapy, targeted therapy, and radiation therapy might be required to remove or kill cancer cells.

 At Tampa General Hospital, our team of ENT oncology specialists can treat tongue cancer and its related symptoms using advanced imaging and treatment technologies.
-To find a physician, call (813) 844-2200 or use our PhysicianFinder tool.
+To find a physician, use our PhysicianFinder tool or call (813) 844-2200.